fishiyama/thesis-suppl/README.md

 # thesis-suppl

-we demonstrate our nonlinear method of time-frequency analysis with a Julia code.
+we demonstrate our nonlinear method of time-frequency analysis with a Julia code tutorial.jl.

 our method is a kind of mode decomposition with general complex functions.